DynaPlex/DynaPlex/docs/add_executable.md

 # Executables

 Executable binaries for training, demonstration or development-testing purposes should be added as subdirectories to the `/src/examples`  directory.
 For an easy way to get started, simply
 1. **Duplicate Directory**: duplicate the `src/examples/executable_example` folder, with the entire contents, and choose an appropriate name for the new directory.
+The new directory should be e.g. src/examples/your_new_directory_name.
 2. **Include the new directory**: In `src/examples/CMakeLists.txt`, add a line to include the newly created directory. (`your_new_directory_name` should be replaced with the name you just chose.)
     ```cmake
     add_subdirectory(executable_example)#existing